 Although specific symptoms vary from one condition to another, there are a few commonly encountered symptoms such as:

-Ayurveda deals with respiratory diseases in a holistic way through a multistep process that involves cleansing of toxins through specific therapies, use of herbs, practice of breathing exercises, dietary and lifestyle changes.
+Ayurveda deals with respiratory diseases in a holistic way through a multistep process that may involve cleansing of toxins through specific therapies, use of herbs, practice of breathing exercises, dietary and lifestyle changes.

-Depending on the specific cause of a respiratory disorder, the Ayurvedic doctor will recommend one of the following Panchkarma Detox therapies for cleansing of toxins from the body.
+Depending on the specific cause of a respiratory disorder, the Ayurvedic doctor may recommend one of the following Panchkarma Detox therapies for cleansing of ama/toxins from the body.
+These therapies should only be prescribed by a qualified aurvedic doctor and should be performed under close supervision of same.

 Nasyam (Instillation of Herbal nasal drops): Nasyam is a therapy in which a herbal juice or a medicated oil is administered through the nose.
 This helps to remove the excessive doshas that may have accumulated in the throat and the sinuses, giving relief from respiratory problems.

-In Ayurveda, some of the following herbal remedies are used in the treatment of respiratory infection:
+In Ayurveda, some of the following herbal remedies are used traditionally in the treatment of respiratory infection:

-Vasaka Herb (Adhatoda vasica): The leaves of Adhatoda vasica contain alkaloids, which have strong anti-allergic and anti-inflammatory properties.
-This herb also has an antitussive effect and helps to soothe the inflamed throat.
+Vasaka Herb (Adhatoda vasica): The leaves of Adhatoda vasica contain alkaloids, which may have anti-allergic and anti-inflammatory properties.
+This herb also considered an antitussive and may help to soothe the inflamed throat.

 Turmeric Herb (Curcuma longa): The yellow spice obtained from the rhizome of Curcuma longa contains the pigment curcumin that has marked anti-bacterial, anti-viral and anti-inflammatory properties.
 It is often administered with hot milk to reduce cough.